bvankuik/dropfromshell/README.md

 There are probably better solutions for that.
 This code is explicitly structured to be super-simple, and very easy to understand and hack yourself.

+# Current capabilities

+The code supports:
+* Listing files and directories
+* Creating directories
+* Getting information on a single file or directory
+* Uploading a file
+* Downloading a file

+Note that the Dropbox API supports uploading and downloading bigger files, in chunks.
+This code doesn't support that.

 # Usage

 To use it, first create an OAuth token on the Dropbox site, see here: